kinyipchan913/opencv_pytesserect/README.md

 Load in an image and OCR returns in file.txt

-Put the image in the same folder as opencv_tesseract.py
+Put the image in the same folder as opencv_tesseract.py or enter to full path and the image filename of the image

 ##  Install tesseract